 The Bank's Board of Directors has approved the guidelines on the overall operational risk management framework adopting a policy and an organizational process for measuring, managing and controlling operational risk.
-The Bank's Regulation on Guideline for Operational Risk Management is fully in compliance with the Group Guidelines on Operational Risk Management issued on December 2014.
+The Bank's Regulation on Guideline for Operational Risk Management is fully in compliance with the latest Group Guidelines for the Governance of Operational Risk issued on June 2020.